LightspeedC83/Playing-with-DLA/README.md

 # Playing with DLA
 This is a program that uses diffusion limited aggregation to create images.
 The premise is that you start with a point on a plane and a candidate point is moved randomly until it meets another point, then the candidate point is frozen in place and a new candidate point is created.
 Candidate points are initialized to a random empty location.
+The structures that are generated from this process are called "Brownian Trees", named for the Browinian motion that the candidate point simulates.
 For more information on DLA, [refer to the wikipedia](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation).

-## Output examples
+## Output Examples

 ### Candidate point freezes only if one of the top, bottom, left, right spaces (ie. the adjacent spaces) is occupied
 ![alt text](https://github.com/LightspeedC83/Playing-with-DLA/blob/main/output%20-diagonals%3Dfalse.jpg)